dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### Summary
 In summary, we found that using a bidirectional Bi-LSTM with two layers seems to perform better on countries' addresses not seen during training.
 Still, the results are not as good as those of Canada (training dataset).
-A solution to this problem could be to train a model using all the possible data in the world.
-This approach was used by [Libpostal](https://github.com/openvenues/libpostal) which trained a CRF over an impressive near `100` million address (yes, **100 million**).
+A solution to this problem could be to train a model using all the data from all over the world.
+This approach was used by [Libpostal](https://github.com/openvenues/libpostal), which trained a CRF over an impressive near `100` million address (yes, **100 million**).
 The data is publicly available if you want to explore this avenue next.

 We also explored that the language has a negative impact on the results since we use monolingual word embeddings (i.e. French),